nathannewyen/portfolio-v1/content/featured/MoviesApp/index.md

 showInProjects: true
 ---

 Movie Web Application use React to build, and Restful API to get all the movie from themoviedb.org.
-This is only front-end web applications.